Legislation / Policy

 Regardless of new and stronger provincial and territorial legislation, municipalities continue to amend their bylaws to further protect their citizens from second-hand smoke.

-For more information go to Compendium of 100% Smoke-free Municipal Bylaws (Fall 2009 update).
+For more information go to Compendium of 100% Smoke-free Municipal Bylaws (Spring 2012 update).

-The Senate passed Bill C-32 on October 6, 2009.
+The Senate of Canada passed Bill C-32 on October 6, 2009.
 This legislation will ban flavourings in cigarettes and cigarillos, as well as tobacco advertising in magazines and newspapers.

 For more information go to Canadian Cancer Society Applauds Passage of Federal Tobacco Bill.